3rd October: National Day in Germany

 The German National Day has changed date 5 times in the last century!
 This is because each regime wanted to reflect its identity with a different symbolic event:

-• The German Empire (1871-1918) celebrated 2nd September, the fall of Sedan in 1870 and the capture of Napoleon III: German identity was then synonymous with victory.
+• The German Empire (1871-1918) celebrated September 2, 1870, in commemoration of the capture of Sedan and the capture of Napoleon III.
+German identity at that time was synonymous with power and victory.

 • The Weimar Republic (1918-1933) chose to commemorate 11th August 1919, when Germany’s first democracy signed its constitution.